-On March 10, 2020, the Company entered into a licensing and consulting agreement with The Cima Group LLC, the owner of the "Wana Brands" a producer of cannabis-infused edibles ("Wana").
+On March 10, 2020, the Company entered into a licensing and consulting agreement with The Cima Group LLC, the owner of the "Wana Brands Inc." a producer of cannabis-infused edibles ("Wana").
 Wana is a premiere U.S. edibles company with more dollars sold than any other brand in the United States according to BDS Analytics' 2019 Brand Share Report.
 This is Wana's first international agreement.
 Its products are currently available in Arizona, California, Colorado, Illinois, Michigan, Ohio and Oregon.
-Under this agreement, the Company will have exclusive rights to produce and distribute Wana's cannabinoid-infused, pectin-based gummies in Canada.
-The Company intends to begin production of Wana's cannabis-infused gummies in Q3 2020 and subject to regulatory approval intends to distribute the products in the same quarter.
+Under this agreement, the Company has exclusive rights to produce and distribute Wana's cannabinoid-infused, pectin-based gummies in Canada.